aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-text-document/_index.md

 ## How to Add Bi-Directional Marks

 You can use TxtSaveOptions.AddBidiMarks property to specify whether to add bi-directional marks before each BiDi run when exporting in plain text format.
 Aspose.Words inserts Unicode Character 'RIGHT-TO-LEFT MARK' (U+200F) before each bi-directional Run in text.
 This option corresponds to "Add bi-directional marks" option in the MS Word File Conversion dialog when you export to a Plain Text format.
 Note that it appears in dialog only if any of the Arabic or Hebrew editing languages are added in MS Word.
-The following code example demonstrates how to use TxtSaveOptions.AddBidiMarks property.
+The following code example shows how to use TxtSaveOptions.AddBidiMarks property.
 The default value of this property is *true*.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-loading_saving-WorkingWithTxt-AddBidiMarks.java" >}}